Appoint foot soldiers into govt or forget 2024 – AFFA tells NPP

 Explaining the reasons behind their cry, he said it is rather unfortunate that party foot soldiers who do all the grounds work; paste posters, mount banners; embark on outreaches and door-to-door campaigns, entering ghetto-to-ghetto; filling rally grounds, joining demonstrations, defending the party on all media platforms are oftentimes sidelined when appointments are being made.

-He added that the era where party grassroots were used as “election machines” and abandoned afterwards is and must be over.
+He added that the era where party grassroots were used as “election machines” and abandoned afterward is and must be oner.

 John Davis expressed worry that the Party only remember foot soldiers during the electioneering campaign and that attitude must stop now.